serradura/u-attributes/README.md

   </a>
 </p>

-This gem allows you to define "immutable" objects, and your objects will have only getters and no setters.
+This gem allows you to define "immutable" objects, when using it your objects will only have getters and no setters.
-So, if you change [[1](#with_attribute)] [[2](#with_attributes)] some object attribute, you will have a new object instance.
+So, if you change [[1](#with_attribute)] [[2](#with_attributes)] an attribute of the object, you’ll have a new object instance.
 That is, you transform the object instead of modifying it.

 # Table of contents <!-- omit in toc -->
 - [Installation](#installation)